- Discuss the risk factors for hypertension.

 An exercise stress test is recommended for all people with type 2 diabetes who have been diagnosed with one or more comorbidities.

-It is important for these clients to monitor blood glucose before and after exercise to help prevent cases of hypoglycemia and ketoacidosis.
+These clients need to monitor blood glucose before and after exercise to help prevent cases of hypoglycemia and ketoacidosis.

 Exercise and Arthritis